Read our Creality CP-01 review to find out the features, specs, performance and cost of this 3-in-1 3D printer.

 Due to the way the exchangeable print heads were mounted, Creality tried to pack each area of application into a small box.
-In the case of the print head for the filament, the (direct) extruder was also integrated, which means that the filament is fed directly into the print head and therefore no major problems should arise with TPU and such very soft filaments.
+In the case of the filament print head, the (direct) extruder was also integrated.
+This means that the filament is fed directly into the print head.
+Therefore, no major problems should arise with TPU and other soft filaments.

 However, this has yet to be seen.
 I don’t have TPU filament in my supply and can only test it later.

-Incidentally, I simply entered a CR-10 as the basic model in CURA and set the work surface to 20x20x20cm (filament to 1.75, but that’s already preset anyway) and I could start printing.
+Incidentally, I simply entered CR-10 as the basic model in CURA and set the work surface to 200 x 200 x 200 mm (filament to 1.75, but that’s already preset anyway) and I could start printing.

-The enclosed coated glass plate currently holds all prints bombproof.
-As soon as the printed object and the glass plate have cooled down, the print can be removed without any effort.
-You just have to be very careful not to clean the glass plate with a too harsh cleaning agent .
+The enclosed coated glass plate holds the prints well.
+When the printed object and the glass plate have cooled down, the print can be removed without any effort.
+You just have to be very careful not to clean the glass plate with a harsh cleaning agent .
 I accidentally removed the “rubber layer” by using too much IPA from the cleaned area.

 The compact printhead is well thought out.
 The filament is inserted from above and the appropriate lever is attached to the front to let the filament through.
-Works great and, as already mentioned, the motor is very close to the print head, which also makes TPU etc. easier to print.
+The printhead works great and the motor is very close to it.
+This makes PLA filament, as well as softer options like TPU, easier to print.

 Everything can be easily adjusted via the interface.
 Levels, the position, the temperature, the fan, etc. Everything is clearly accessible.

 - Laser power: 500mW